I enjoy words. Along with my award-winning picture books, I have written for a variety

 Do I need an agent?

-a publisher, especially as a children's writer.
+Again, no. A good agent is a real asset, but it is possible to publish without one.
 There are some excellent resources available that will keep you smart when looking for an agent.

 The Association of Authors' Representatives offers answers to some